-Safe and secure storage of research data is essential to protect against data loss, unauthorised access, and ensure compliance with institutional, funder, and legislative requirements.
+Safe and secure storage of research data is essential to protect against data loss, unauthorised access, and ensure compliance with institutional, funder, data provider and legislative requirements.

 Digital data solutions

-To safeguard your data, we recommend using storage systems provided by the University, such as the Research Data Storage (RDS) Service and your P Drive.
+To safeguard your data, we recommend using storage systems provided by the University, such as the Research Data Storage (RDS) Service, departmental shared drives or SharePoint.
+University-provided Dropbox Business must only be used for sharing information, not long-term storage, and your P Drive should be avoided as information is not accessible to others in your absence.
 These systems are regularly and automatically backed up, and may be accessed on-campus and off-campus.

 Research Data Storage Service

 - University-approved storage for research projects.

 - Intended for use by research groups and supported by IT Services.
 Principal Investigators can apply for storage space using the request storage space form and can then grant access to other researchers and students.

 - Each research project is entitled to 8TB of (replicated) storage, free at the point of use.
 Additional storage may be requested and charges apply.
 Research IT can provide further guidance on storage options.